google/WebFundamentals/src/content/en/fundamentals/design-and-ui/responsive/patterns.md

 ### The patterns

-To create simple, easy-to-understand samples, each the samples below were created with real markup using [`flexbox`](https://developer.mozilla.org/en-US/docs/Web/Guide/CSS/Flexible_boxes), typically with three content `div`'s contained within a primary container `div`.
+For simplicity and ease of understanding, each the samples below were created with real markup using [`flexbox`](https://developer.mozilla.org/en-US/docs/Web/Guide/CSS/Flexible_boxes), typically with three content `div`'s contained within a primary container `div`.
- Each sample was written starting with the smallest view first and breakpoints were added when necessary.
+ Each sample was written starting with the smallest view first, and breakpoints were added when necessary.
 The [flexbox layout mode is well supported](http://caniuse.com/#search=flexbox) for modern browsers, though may still require vendor prefixing for optimal support.